Mandla Mandela: Views

+Controversy

 Members of the Mandela family approached the Mthatha High Court in July 2013 to force Mandela to return the remains of three of Nelson Mandela's children to Qunu.
-Mandela had moved them to Mvezo, without consulting the Mandela family in 2011.
+Mandela had moved them to Mvezo without consulting the Mandela family in 2011.
 The family also laid a criminal case of tampering with a grave.
 A South African High Court judge, Judge Lusindiso Phakade, ruled in favour of the complainants.
 He ordered Mandela to exhume and rebury the bodies at Qunu.